 Uses of Dioptase in Spiritual Practices

 Dioptase is a versatile stone that can be integrated into various spiritual practices.
 It significantly enhances meditation and self-exploration.
 During meditation, dioptase activates the Third Eye and heart chakras, enhancing intuition and fostering feelings of love.
-It also aids in releasing anger and emotional burdens, promoting forgiveness and emotional freedom.
+It also helps release anger and emotional burdens, promoting forgiveness and emotional freedom.

 Dioptase Meditation